NURSE TRIAGE GUIDELINES & PROTOCOLS

 In 1995, a Task Force of 23 expert-level nurses and three Physician-reviewers completed development of the first, 5-Level Triage, Age-Based, Decision-Support Guidelines for Pre-Hospital Triage.
 The process took two years.
 Please read below:

-Ms. Wheeler’s unique triage design is based on the nursing process, modified for nurse triage.
-The first step of the nursing process — assessment — is heavily emphasized to elicit chief complaint and patient past and current medical history.
-Both categories of information foster pattern recognition and context —essential to estimating symptom urgency.
+Ms. Wheeler’s unique triage design is grounded in the nursing process, modified for nurse triage.
+The first step of the nursing process — assessment. is heavily emphasized in the task of triage.
+To get a mental image, clinicians must elicit adequate information about the chief complaint as well as patient past and current medical history.
+Both categories of information promote both pattern recognition and context —essential to triage the task of estimating symptom urgency.
 Additional unique features include:

-First Protocol Users Guide orient new users to the protocol or guideline process, design and system components (training, documentation form, process work flow, performance review).
-Transparent, streamlined process and content support appropriate use and build new user confidence
+Unique 30-page Protocol Users Guide will orient new users to the guideline process, design and supporting system components (training, documentation form, process work flow, performance review).
+Both process and content are transparent and streamlined — easy to use- and new user confidence

-Detailed, flexible disposition instructions for 5-level triage decision making and improved Informed Consent (when, where, why a patient might require further evaluation on-site).
+Detailed, robust, flexible dispositions for 5-level triage support clinical decision making and inform patients when, where and why they require further evaluation on-site.
 Explicit instructions promote Informed consent and patient compliance by describing a time frame, a venue and an estimated risk level in concrete terms — constituting a plan going forward.

-Essential follow-up patient instructions might include first aid and/or or home treatment (5th to 8th grade literacy level) if patients will not be evaluated soon.
-Follow up instructions about when patients should call back must be included for worsening or changing symptoms.
-All instructions are written in cookbook style to make it easy and fast for nurses to deliver, and easy for patients to comprehend and to carry out.
+Essential patient instructions include first aid and/or or home treatment (5th to 8th grade literacy level) for patients to carry out.
+Follow up instructions include time frames for patients to call back for worsening or changing symptoms.
+Clinical training include mandatory follow up statement.
+First aid and home treatment instructions written in cookbook style expedite the process for nurses, and simplify it for patients to comprehend and carry out.

-Unique and innovative, the guidelines will streamline encounters and decision-making, by working to reduce recurrent error, improving communications, promoting patient informed consent and enhancing continuity.
+Unique and innovative, these guidelines help to streamline encounters and decision-making, by working to reduce recurrent error, improving communications, promoting patient informed consent and enhancing continuity.

-Aspen Publishers initially published the three-volume set in a three-ring binder with tabs in hard copy.
-TeleTriage Systems now publishes the three hard copy volumes through Amazon..
+Aspen Publishers initially published in paper, the three-volume set of guidelines in a three-ring binder with tabs (now out of print).
+TeleTriage Systems now publishes the three paper volumes through Amazon..

 Telephone Triage Protocols or Guidelines Free Downloads